kadena-io/pact/docs/pact-reference.rst

 *key* ``string`` *→* ``integer``

-Parse KEY string value from message data body as integer.
+Parse KEY string or number value from top level of message data body as integer.

 .. code:: lisp